 Multiply the displacement in cubic inches by 0.554 to convert it to fluid ounces.

 As an example, we'll calculate the ounce displacement of a cylinder measuring 3 inches across and 6 inches high.
-We'll first divide the diameter (3) by two (equals 1.5), multiply by 3.141 (equals 4.7115), and multiply that by itself (equals 22.19).
+We'll first divide the diameter (3) by two to get the radius (equals 1.5), multiply this by itself (equals 2.25), and then multiply by 3.141 (equals 7.067).